 Read More – Top 10 Best Rappers In India 2020

-In all that it tries to do, Still As You sets a pretty high bar for storytelling in alternative music.
+In all that it tries to do, Still, As You sets a pretty high bar for storytelling in alternative music.
 It’s as raw and honest in its emotion as it is sleek in its production.
 But most of all, it defines a period of growing up that is densely layered with moments and memories and manages to condense them into a suite of genre-defying songs.
 It sets a mood for the journey but also compels you to stay still and listen before it’s time to start moving again.
 One of the Best Indian Indie Songs ever.

 18. Wild – Dhruv Vishwanath